Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Hybrid Trajectory Optimization

 \subsubsection{Configuration Constraints}

-At the key nodes of the driving mode, we enforce the track to be fit to the ground, and the flippers are constrained to be above ground, with the configuration described as $ \mathcal{Q} _d=\left\{ \mathbf{q}_d\mid 0\le \theta _{f,r}\le \theta_{u} \right\}. $ The traversing mode configuration constraints are derived geometrically, as given in Table \ref{tab:geo_cons}, with the pitch angle $\theta_t$ introduced as an auxiliary variable.
+At the key nodes of the driving mode, we enforce the track to be fit to the ground, and the flippers are constrained as $ \mathcal{Q} _d=\left\{ \mathbf{q}_d\mid 0\le \theta _{f,r}\le \theta_{u} \right\}. $ The traversing mode configuration constraints are given in Table \ref{tab:geo_cons}, with the pitch angle $\theta_t$ introduced as an auxiliary variable.
 For the descent, we impose the dual constraints on its dual configuration $\mathbf{q}^*$.